 Student: a student is a character who does not begin play with any talents to speak of, but instead is in the process of learning them.
 As such, the student talent costs all of a character's talent slots (or five points) during character generation - unless they also want heir to fortune.
 In that case they must have at least four talent slots - three for heir to fortune and the rest for the student talent.

-This may seem a harsh penalty, but it pays off over time, as the cost of a student's talents is reduced by twenty five percent.
+This may seem a harsh penalty, but it pays off over time, as the cost of a student's talents is reduced by twenty-five percent.

 Note: a character who possesses the student talent as well as the quick learning quirk can benefit from the Karma discounts of both when purchasing new skills after play begins.
 However, this 'stacking' of discounts does not apply to the base cost of learned talent-equivalent powers, such as magic spells and psionics.
 Only one such discount can apply to the acquisition of ascendant abilities.

-Talents of this stripe usually involve indirectly influencing a character - when you want something from someone, you know exactly what to say and how to say it.
+Talents of this stripe usually involve indirectly influencing a character - when you want something from someone or something, you know exactly what to say and how to say it.
 This may involve the alteration of actions, emotions, or whatever else is desired.
 Some skills of this type overlap with the professional talent category, but those that are listed here are not exactly a direct source of income.

 Once a trance has been established, a character is highly suggestible, and the hypnotizer can impart commands and the like as if they possessed mesmerism at their Reason (log) rank.
 Hypnosis is fickle, however, and will generally wear off after 1d10 days.
-Furthermore, it cannot force someone to perform an act that is diametrically opposed to their personality, such as forcing a pacifist to kill.
+Furthermore, it cannot force someone to perform an act that is diametrically opposed to their personality, such as convincing a pacifist to kill.

 Leadership: true leaders are somewhat hard to come by.
 This talent allows a character to make use of their wits and other talents to lead a tight-knit group of people, in or out of battle.
 When heading up a group, leaders add 100 points to its Karma pool while others are following their direction, a bonus that is freshly applied at the beginning of each new adventure.